CARE PROGRAM WINS AWARD AT NATIONAL CONFERENCE

 First-generation students comprise a large portion of the incoming freshman class – approximately 33 percent on the Athens campus and upwards of 51-58 percent on OHIO’s regional campuses.

 The Patton College hired Dietsch-Krubl in May to serve as College Bound project manager.
-She previously worked for the Voinovich School of Leadership and Public Affairs, where she was a senior project manager and most recently worked on the Partnership for Smoke-Free Families Community Saturation project, which was funded by the Ohio Department of Health.
+She previously worked for the Voinovich School of Leadership and Public Service, where she was a senior project manager and most recently worked on the Partnership for Smoke-Free Families Community Saturation project, which was funded by the Ohio Department of Health.

 “I am excited for this role and couldn’t be happier with how our inaugural program went,” said Dietsch-Krubl.
 “I’m already looking forward to next year.”